Benefits of Clinical Trial Participation

-The purpose of clinical trials is to collect data about new ways to prevent, detect, or treat certain diseases.
-As such, clinical trials need to find participants (volunteers) who are meeting many different criteria on an ongoing basis.
+The purpose of clinical trials is to discover new ways to prevent, detect or treat certain diseases.
+As such, clinical trials need to find new participants meeting many different criteria on an ongoing basis.
 Contrary to popular belief, people without health conditions can participate in clinical trials also.
-People participate in clinical trials for a number of reasons: healthy volunteers say they participate to help others and to contribute to medical research in general.
-Participants with an illness or disease also participate to help others, but also to potentially receive the newest investigational treatment for their condition.
+People participate in clinical trials for a number of reasons; healthy volunteers say they participate to help others and to contribute to moving science forward.
+Participants with an illness or disease also participate to help others, but also to potentially receive the newest treatment for their condition.